tastejs/todomvc/README.md

 ##Introduction

 Developers these days are spoiled with choice when it comes to selecting an MVC framework for structuring and organizing JavaScript web apps.
-Backbone, Spine, SproutCore, JavaScriptMVC..the list of new and stable solutions goes on and on, but just how do you decide on which to use in a sea of so many options?.
+Backbone, Spine, SproutCore, JavaScriptMVC... the list of new and stable solutions goes on and on, but just how do you decide on which to use in a sea of so many options?

 To help solve this problem, I created TodoMVC - a project which offers the same Todo application implemented using MVC concepts in most of the popular JavaScript MVC frameworks of today.
-Solutions look and feel the same, have a common feature-set and make it easy for you to compare the syntax and structure of different frameworks so you can select the one you feel the most comfortable with.
+Solutions look and feel the same, have a common feature set, and make it easy for you to compare the syntax and structure of different frameworks, so you can select the one you feel the most comfortable with.

 ####Todo apps are included for: